-This is why passive income is the key to blog monthly revenues beyond the $25,000 mark .
+This is why passive income is the key to making more than $25,000 a month.

 Passive income is not generated by your hourly work but by the activity which happens in the background without your involvement, so you should focus more than half of your time in setting those up at the beginning.

 A lot of the most financially successful bloggers made it big by teaching others how to start a blog or how to replicate their success.